HandsOnDataViz/book/docs/HandsOnDataViz.md

 formerly at the Roy Rosenzweig Center for History and New Media, who clued us into being *code-curious*, and many others at The Humanities and Technology Camp (THATCamp) conference series…

+We appreciate everyone who provided feedback to improve this book, especially Amelia Blevins, our developmental editor at O’Reilly, and technical reviewers Carl Allchin,…

 What is Data Visualization?
 ---------------------------